We compared 3 mental health support solutions to help you find the right fit for your team.

 Individuals, healthcare providers, organizations, and insurers

-When evaluating mental health support tools, consider the pricing landscape: 33% offer paid only pricing, 33% offer free pricing, 33% offer contact sales pricing.
-33% offer free trials or free plans, making it easy to test before committing.
+The pricing landscape for mental health support tools breaks down like this: 33% offer paid pricing, 33% offer free pricing, 33% offer quote-based pricing.
+33% offer free trials or free plans, allowing you to test the product before committing.
 Key features to compare include relatable texts from real people, exercises and prompts reviewed by clinicians, randomized, unpredictable messaging.
-These tools serve a range of users, so matching the product to your specific workflow matters more than feature count.
+These tools serve a range of users.
+Matching the product to your actual workflow matters more than counting features.

 Free

 MOST is a comprehensive digital mental health platform for young people, providing personalized tools, expert guidance, and community support to improve mental wellbeing.
 Notable: Used by over 10,000 young people, 97% report positive experiences.
-Available with free pricing.
+Free to use.

 Wysa offers AI-driven mental health support and evidence-based tools for individuals, teams, and health systems, accessible anytime and designed to integrate into various care models.
 Notable: Over 6 million users and 45+ studies.
-Available with contact sales pricing.
+Pricing available upon request.

 Join the SaaS Choice Weekly newsletter.
 One email per week with the tools worth your time.